justinrmiller/ml-homelab/README.md

 # ML Homelab

 A local development environment for orchestrating, training, and visualizing machine learning workflows using Apache Airflow, Ray, and Streamlit.
-This project provides a reproducible setup for running ETL pipelines, distributed ML experiments, and interactive dashboards, with local emulation of AWS S3 via LocalStack.
+This project provides a reproducible setup for running ETL pipelines, distributed ML experiments, and interactive dashboards, with local emulation of AWS S3 via Minio.

 ---